Is TMJ a Medical or Dental Condition?

 This kind of therapy is proven to work.
 With oral appliance therapy, the conditions that cause TMJ disorder, like misaligned teeth, are addressed.
 In many cases, patients experience symptom reduction of 90% which can be life-changing.
 There’s a very good chance you’ll have a similar experience with oral appliance therapy.

 Because the treatment is proven to work and approved by the American Academy of Sleep Medicine, we’re proud to be able to provide it to you here at Koala® Center For Sleep & TMJ Disorders.

-Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We’d like to refer you to our Locations page for our locations’ addresses and contact information, and on that page you can book a consultation with us.
 You can also book with us by calling our head office.
 In your consultation, we’ll assess your particular case of jaw pain/disorder and then proceed accordingly.
 We look forward to speaking with and seeing you soon!

 Additional Services You May Need